Travel Utah’s Beautiful Backcountry Along the Burr Trail

-Please Note: Although in dry weather the Burr Trail is easily accessible to passenger cars, wet weather may make the road impassable even for 4WD vehicles.
+Please note: Although in dry weather the Burr Trail is easily accessible to passenger cars, wet weather may make the road impassable even for 4-wheel drive vehicles.
 Check with rangers or local officials for weather and road conditions.
-Recreational vehicles are not recommended.
+Recreational Vehicles and trailers are not recommended.

 Mile by Mile Guide to the Burr Trail